 Counselling

 Sue Power is an ACA registered counsellor, and brings to her counselling a non-judgemental approach founded on empathy and respect for individual circumstances.
-Sue’s philosophy is one of supporting growth, wellbeing and resilience.
+Sue’s philosophy is one of supporting growth and wellbeing.
 Her humanistic approach includes mindfulness and focusing orientated therapy.
-Sue aims to support you through grief and loss, life transitions and symptoms of anxiety & depression.
+Sue aims to support you through the many transition in life that can include the experiences of grief and loss, and symptoms of anxiety & depression.

 Both in-person and online counselling sessions are available.